RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## (Optional) Set up Log Rotation

-Logs from Lens3-Mux, Lens3-Reg, Gunicorn, and Redis are rotated with "copytruncate".
+Logs from Lens3-Mux, Lens3-Reg, Gunicorn, and Valkey are rotated with "copytruncate".
 Note the "copytruncate" method has a minor race.
 The USR1 signal to Gunicorn is not used because it would terminate the process (in our environment), contrary to the Gunicorn document.
-A rule for Redis is a modified copy of /etc/logrotate.d/redis.
+A rule for Valkey is a modified copy of /etc/logrotate.d/redis.
 We didn't use Python's logging.handlers.TimedRotatingFileHandler, because its work differs from what we expected.